coreconsultingit/autocodedemo/README.md

 - Tailwind CSS

 ## Backend
-- API calls in 'api/' folder
+- API calls in 'api/' folder (not currently used)